-- 19.1 Know the difference between the terms Inorganic and Organic and that paints are synthesised from organic compounds but that some inorganic compounds may be used as 'additives' for specific requirements. - 19.2 Be aware that paints are loosely classified according to their use e.g. primer, undercoat, finish etc. - 19.3 Know the components that make up a conventional liquid paint and the purposes for which they are used. - 19.4 Be aware of the properties which make up a good paint. - 19.5 Know that paints are classified according to the polymer from which they are formulated e.g. alkyd, epoxy etc. - 19.6 Know the difference between 'Additive' and 'Condensation' polymer types. - 19.7 Appreciate the difference between 'Convertible' and 'Non-convertible' coatings and the different ways that a dry continuous film is produced. - 19.8 Know that the solvents emitted in the use and drying of paints can be dangerous to the environment and the health and safety of people and that their use is the subject of legislation under the EU Solvents Emission Directive.
+- 19.1 Know the difference between the terms Inorganic and Organic and that paints are synthesised from organic compounds but that some inorganic compounds may be used as 'additives' for specific requirements. - 19.2 Be aware that paints are loosely classified according to their use e.g. primer, undercoat, finish etc. - 19.3 Know the components that make up a conventional liquid paint and the purposes for which they are used. - 19.4 Understand the production methods used to manufacture paints. - 19.5 Be aware of the properties of the various types of paint . - 19.6 Know that paints are classified according to the polymer from which they are formulated e.g. alkyd, epoxy etc. - 19.7 Understand the performance characteristics of these different types of paint and why a particular type is selected for a particular use. - 19.8 Appreciate the difference between 'Convertible' and 'Non-convertible' coatings and the different methods of drying/curing to produce a continuous film. - 19.9 Know that the solvents emitted in the use and drying of paints can be dangerous to the environment and the health and safety of people and that their use is the subject of legislation under the EU Solvents Emission Directive.